ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 2. After receiving the Access Token Response from the AS (see {{sec-as-c-token}}), the Client performs the same exchanges with the RS as defined in {{sec-c-rs-comm}}.

-When receiving the new Access Token, the RS performs the same steps defined in {{sec-rs-c-created}}, with the following addition in case the new Access Token is successfully verified and stored.
-The RS also deletes the old Access Token, i.e., the one whose associated triple (GID, SaltInput, AuthCred) has the same GID and SaltInput values as in the triple including the new authentication credential of the Client and associated with the new Access Token.
+When receiving the new Access Token, the RS performs the same steps defined in {{sec-rs-c-created}}, with the following addition in case the new Access Token is successfully verified and stored:

+* The RS also deletes the old Access Token, i.e., the one whose associated triple (GID, SaltInput, AuthCred) has the same GID and SaltInput values as in the triple including the new authentication credential of the Client and associated with the new Access Token.

 # Secure Communication with the AS # {#sec-comm-as}